-Clare Brady Senior Independent Director (since 22 April 2021) Appointed 1 August 2019
+Clare Brady Chairman (since 29 November 2023) Appointed 1 August 2019

 Clare Brady is a chartered governance professional with 35 years' experience in banking and financial services.
-She is a non-executive Director of Credit Suisse AG, a UBS Group company, and Chairs their Conduct and Financial Crime Control Committee.
-She is a Member of the Audit and Risk Commission of the International Federation of Red Cross and Red Crescent Societies and a Director of The Golden Charter Trust Limited.
-In her executive career, she was most recently a Director of the International Monetary Fund (IMF) and prior to that, the Auditor General at the World Bank, based in Washington D.C.
-Previously, she headed audit and compliance functions at the Bank of England, Barclays Capital, HSBC and Deutsche Bank.
+She is an independent member of the Audit and Risk Commission of the International Federation of Red Cross and Red Crescent Societies.
+She is also a nonexecutive director of The Golden Charter Trust Limited, a member of its Audit and Risk Committee and chairs its Nominations and Remuneration Committee.
+Clare was a non-executive director of Credit Suisse until its recent merger with UBS.
+In her executive career, she was a Director of the International Monetary Fund (IMF) and prior to that, the Auditor General at the World Bank, based in Washington D.C.
+Previously, Clare headed audit and compliance functions at the Bank of England, Barclays Capital, HSBC and Deutsche Bank.